Malay-Max/TaskZen/README.md

 npm run dev
 ```

-Your app should now be running locally, connected to your Firebase Firestore database and Google AI!
+Your app should now be running locally, connected to your Firebase Firestore database and ready to send Telegram reminders!

+### How Reminders Work

+The application checks for tasks that need reminders every minute *while the app is open in a browser tab*.
+This includes:
+-   Tasks that are due within the next hour.
+-   Tasks that are overdue.
+-   Daily recurring tasks that have not had progress logged by 7 PM local time.

+For a production environment, you would want to move this reminder logic to a server-side cron job (e.g., using Firebase Functions or Vercel Cron Jobs) to ensure reminders are sent even when the app is closed.